Simrankaur2007/git-assignment/README.md

 - `git merge`: The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.
 - `git checkout`: The git checkout command lets you navigate between the branches created by git branch .

+# My Unique Touch
+## Describe something that sets you apart from others
+- I stand out with a distinct blend of qualities.
+Ambition fuels my relentless pursuit of success in every aspect of life.
+Politeness is my superpower, fostering meaningful connections through kindness and empathy.
+What truly sets me apart is my unwavering commitment to a learning attitude, which propels me to grow, adapt, and thrive in an ever-changing world.
+In a sea of individuals, I proudly shine as someone who embraces ambition, politeness, and a constant hunger for knowledge.